 Responsible AI is becoming a product requirement, not just a policy topic

-That is no longer a viable approach.
+The familiar pattern goes like this: responsible AI starts as an abstract concern — something the ethics team worries about, something that gets mentioned in a presentation but never changes how the product actually gets built.
+That approach is no longer viable.
 As AI systems become more capable and more deeply integrated into business operations, responsible design is moving from a nice-to-have into a hard product requirement.

 Governance is becoming concrete